-Yet to discover a cure, researchers are always digging up new ways of combating asthma.
+Although there's yet to be a cure for asthma, researchers are constantly digging up new ways of treating the condition.
 A product that simply enhances your current medication could make life less complicated.
 Or a holistic treatment approach could be what you need.

 Either way, don’t let asthma control your life.
 Find the best treatments to control your asthma.